WD-Scott/WordsofWar/README.md

 ### [`Modeling.ipynb`](https://github.com/WD-Scott/WordsofWar/blob/main/Jupyter_Notebooks/Modeling.ipynb)

 This Jupyter Notebook contains our code for the modeling experiments.
-We experiment with three models: (1) MLP, (2) gated RNN (LSTM), and (3) the same second model but with Attention mechanisms.
+We experiment with three models: (1) MLP, (2) gated RNN (LSTM), (3) the same second model but with Attention mechanisms, and (4) a pre-trained BERT model.
 After developing these models, we use the third approach to begin exploring various ways to perform interpretable learning to discern how the model differentiates the two classes.
-Eventually, we will incorporate a fourth approach; a pre-trained transformer.
 </details>
 <br>
 <details>